gracenak/visualize_frontend/README.md

 <h2>Install Instructions</h2>
 <h4>Rails Backend:</h4>
 <ul>
     <li> Here is a link to my <a href="https://github.com/gracenak/visualize_backend.git">Rails API Backend</a>.
-    <li> Clone <a href="https://github.com/gracenak/visualize_backend.git">this repo</a>.
+Clone this repo.
     <li> Run 'bundle install'
     <li> Run 'rake db:migrate' # migrates the tables into the database
     <li> Run 'rake db:seed'    # migrates seed file containing initial data to test the application with
-    <li> Run the server with 'rails s' and click <a href="https://http://localhost:3000/api/v1/visions">here</a> if you would like to see JSON view of the objects.
+    <li> Run the server with 'rails s'.
+Click <a href="https://http://localhost:3000/api/v1/visions">here</a> to see the JSON view of the objects.
 </ul>

 <h4>JavaScript Frontend: </h4>
 <ul>
     <li> Clone <a href="https://github.com/gracenak/visualize_frontend.git">this repo</a>.
-    <li> Right click on 'index.html' and 'run server' or 'Copy path' and paste into browser URL bar.
+    <li> Right click on 'index.html' and 'Run Server' or 'Copy Path' to paste into the browser URL bar.
-    <li> Make sure your Rails backend server is running.
+    <li> Make sure the Rails API backend server is running.
 Enjoy!
 </ul>